 - The Tree of Life.

-- The Giver at the end of the book.
+- At the end of The Giver.
 Jonas escapes his controlled world to discover a town celebrating, presumably, Christmas, as he sleds down a hill.

 - Also: The Magratheans built luxury planets.
 In the film we see the earth being built from an elevator in space.

-- The film also subverts this impulse with Slartibartfast's casual line, "Voila!
+- The film also displays this impulse with Slartibartfast's casual line, "Voila!
 Himalayas.
 Good, eh?"
 Arthur, meanwhile, is too overwhelmed to speak.

 - The inhabitants of Krikkit, when they first escaped the black clouds that surround their planet and saw the universe, had entirely the opposite reaction.